 She really moves the grass around...

-You can guess how things are going to wind up: when Henry doesn't return to work, his boss heads out there and finds "Meyer in Hawaii weaving skirts of hay".
-Ben Weisman's notion of cross-cultural pollination was almost as inspired.
-"Music for the film Blue Hawaii was a challenge," he recalled many years later.
+Ben Weisman's notion of cross-cultural pollination was even more inspired than "Since Maggie Dooley Learned the Hooley Hooley".
+"Music for the film Blue Hawaii was a challenge," he recalled years later.
 "Because of the locale, I thought the music should have a Hawaiian flavor, but with a rock beat.
 At the time, the twist was very hot, and I found that the twist and the hula were perfect together.
-Out of that combination 'Rock-A-Hula Baby' was born."
+Out of that combination 'Rock-a-Hula Baby' was born."

 The twist meets the hula?
 How come nobody thought of that before?